Makh0sethu/Makh0sethu/README.md

-- 👋 Hi, I’m @Makh0sethu
+- 👋 Hi, I’m makh0sethu
 - 👀 I’m interested in understanding what's going on
 - 🌱 I’m currently learning Computer science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Makh0sethu/Makh0sethu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.